Moz vs Ahrefs — Which is Better?

 Moz keyword suggestions

-Additionally, you can sort your results by keyword, relevancy and monthly volume, and specify words to include or exclude from them.
+Additionally, you can sort your results by keyword, relevancy and monthly volume (among other criteria), and specify words to include or exclude from them.

 Keyword filters in Moz